 In addition, our preschool is very intentional about the materials we use and our environmental impact.
-We use recycled and natural items in our art, and avoid plastic when there is an alternative.
-We no longer purchase the construction paper found in many preschools.
-During non-COVID times, we do not use paper and plastic-ware during snack time, and provide real, reusable plates and cutlery for the children.
-We ask that every child have their own labeled water bottle.
+We use recycled and natural items in our art and avoid plastic when there is an alternative.
+We provide real, reusable plates and cutlery for the children.
+We ask that every child have their own labeled reusable water bottle.
 While this has not totally eliminated the use of paper plates and plastic spoons, forks, and cups, it has greatly reduced the use of these products.
 In addition to helping reduce waste, using real dishes and cutlery give a sense of aesthetics that is very important to our approach.
 While these are small steps, we believe it is an important message for our children that everyone can find ways to help care for our Earth.